top of page

 Can I walk, ride a bike, or motorbike inside the Loop Line rail corridor?

-The Loop Line is classed as an active rail corridor and therefore cannot be accessed for walking, biking or any other recreational purposes.
+No. The Loop Line is classed as an active rail corridor and therefore cannot be accessed for walking, biking or any other recreational purposes.

 With construction well underway and track vehicles now regularly using the line, THNSW has permanently removed several access points to the rail corridor to prevent risk or injury to the community.